SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

  * HTTP method as String
  * validated JWT (if available)
  * all request headers

 _Remark to HTTP request headers:_
 The bundle normalizes  header names to lower case to simplify handling in OPA since HTTP specification defines header names as case insensitive.
 Multivalued headers are not normalized with respect to the representation as list or single string with separator char.
 They are forwarded as parsed by the framework.

+_Security note:_
+Please be aware that while a service might only consider one value of a specific header, the OPA is able to authorize on a array of those.
+Consider this in your policy when you want to make sure that you authorize on the same value that a service might use to evaluate the output.

 These inputs can be accessed inside a policy `.rego`-file in this way:
 ```